Descriptions and Eligibility

 Federal PELL Grant

 • A federal grant designed to assist eligible undergraduate students with unmet need who have not already earned a bachelor's degree.
 Eligibility for this grant is determined by the completion of the Free Application for Federal Student Aid (FAFSA) and is also affected by enrollment status.
-The award range for the 2022-23 academic year is $355 - $6,895 and an Expected Family Contribution (EFC) of 0 will result in the largest Pell Grant award.
-If you enroll in less than 12 credit hours of eligible enrollment, your aid will be pro-rated (generally, 9-11 credits = 75%; 6-8 credits = 50%, < 6 credits = 25% although at higher EFCs the pro-rated award may be $0).
+The award range for the 2024-25 academic year is $740 - $7,395.
+A Student Aid Indicator (SAI) between -1500 and 0 will result in the largest Pell Grant award.
+If you enroll in less than 12 credit hours of eligible enrollment, your aid will be pro-rated (generally reduced per credit hour less than 12 by approximately 8%, rounded to the nearest $5 increment).
 Federal Pell funds are gift aid.
+Renewal requires a new FAFSA each year as well as continuing to meet federal aid eligibility requirements.

 Federal Supplemental Educational Opportunity Grant (SEOG):

-• Federal SEOG is a federal grant available for Pell Grant students with exceptional financial need (i.e., students with the lowest EFCs).
+• Federal SEOG is a federal grant available for Pell Grant students with exceptional financial need (i.e., students with the lowest SAIs).
 Students may receive from $100 to $4,000 a year depending on eligibility, funding level, residency, and the date of application.
-Most awards are between $100 and $1,000 a year, given our limited funding.
+Most awards are between $100 and $1,500 a year, given our limited funding.
 Eligible students will be awarded once the FAFSA and any follow-up requests have been received on a first-completed, first-served basis until funds have been exhausted.
 Federal SEOG funds are gift aid.
+Renewal requires a new FAFSA each year as well as continuing to meet federal aid eligibility requirements.

 Federal Work Study

 • Federal Work-Study (FWS) provides part-time jobs for students with financial need.
 Employment may be on or off campus in community service organizations.
 The program encourages work related to the recipient's course of study.
 Wages for the program must equal at least the current federal minimum wage.
 Students are paid every two weeks according to actual hours worked.
 Maximum number of working hours while school is in session is 20 hours per week; average is 10-20 hours per week.
 Students are paid by the hour every two weeks.
 The amount earned cannot exceed the total FWS award.
 When assigning work hours, consideration will be given to the student’s award amount, class schedule, and academic progress.
-Eligible students who have already been awarded other aid and wish to be considered for FWS are advised to complete an online Work-Study Request.
+Eligible students who have already been awarded other aid and wish to be considered for FWS are advised to complete an online Work-Study Interest Form and Intent to Enroll Form.
+Renewal requires a new on-time FAFSA each year as well as continuing to meet federal aid eligibility requirements.

 State Commonwealth Grant (COMA)